panggi/panggi.com/_posts/articles/2015-08-31-background-subtraction-from-video-file-or-web-cam-using-opencv.md

 * Ability to get video source from argument
 * Ability to capture video from webcam

-I am using video files by [ISE Lab, CVC Barcelona](http://iselab.cvc.uab.es/silverage.php?q=cvc_zebra) and MOG as the algorithm.
+I am using video file by [ISE Lab, CVC Barcelona](http://iselab.cvc.uab.es/silverage.php?q=cvc_zebra) and MOG as the algorithm.

-Here is the source code:
+Source code:

 {% highlight ruby %}